vapor/docs/docs/upgrading.es.md

 ### Servicios Personalizados

-Custom services conforming to the `Service` protocol and registered to the container in Vapor 3 can be now be expressed as extensions to either Application or Request.
 Los servicios personalizados que cumplen con el protocolo `Service` y están registrados en el contenedor en Vapor 3 ahora se pueden expresar como extensiones de Application o Request.

 ```diff